Castro Cove: Cleanup

 Between 1999 and 2001 benthic toxicity tests found PAHs and mercury levels at up to 507 mg/kg and 13 mg/kg respectively at this site and a 20 acre portion was designated as an area of concern (AOC).
 The most contaminated, AOC is adjacent to the former wastewater outfall which has been relocated into San Pablo Bay.
 A California Environmental Quality Act (CEQA)-mandated mitigated negative declaration was completed and a corrective action plan was designed.
 The plan included a natural resource damage assessment will cordon off the AOC with steel sheet piling and have the contaminated muds and sediment dredged and pumped into a disused treatment pond.
 In that treatment pond the toxic waste would be dried and then neutralized with a stabilizing agent like fly ash or cement.
 The inactive pond would then be regraded and capped with vegetation.
 The remediation project was originally scheduled for the summer of 2007.
-In 2010, the final plan was releasedand Chevron reached an agreement to pay a 2.85 million settlement for the restoration.
+In 2010, the final plan was released and Chevron reached an agreement to pay a 2.85 million settlement for the restoration.

 The funds were used to complete two restoration projects: